-An Opportunity for Regional Public Goods in Health Strategy
+Bird Flu Outbreak is an Opportunity for Regional Cooperation in Health Strategy

 The current H7N9 avian influenza (bird flu) that has infected 108 cases and claimed 22 lives, and that has just spread outside People’s Republic of China (PRC) as of 24 April 2013 should be a stern reminder that global (and regional) health threats continue to loom large.
 As global economic integration forges ahead, the consequences of interdependence on health status also deepens.
 Accelerated cross-border transmission of disease (influenza, HIV, dengue, etc.) and international transfer of behavioral and environmental health risks (road traffic accidents, human trafficking, bad consumption habits such as poor diet, tobacco, and alcohol) are exacerbated by enhanced international linkages in trade, migration, and information flows.
 Likewise, environmental health threats are propelled by intensive pressure on limited, shared global resources of air and water as well as by climate change (food security, natural disasters, and disease vectors).
 Globalization is not simply accelerating long-term trends rather it is ushering in contextual changes that substantially alter disease risk, health vulnerability, and policy response.